-The Canon EOS 60D and the Sony Alpha A5100 are two digital cameras that were announced, respectively, in August 2010 and August 2014.
+The Canon EOS 60D and the Sony Alpha A5100 are two digital cameras that were revealed to the public, respectively, in August 2010 and August 2014.
 The 60D is a DSLR, while the A5100 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 60D vs Sony A5100

 An illustration of the physical size and weight of the Canon 60D and the Sony A5100 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5100 is considerably smaller (55 percent) than the Canon 60D.
 Moreover, the A5100 is substantially lighter (63 percent) than the 60D.
 It is worth mentioning in this context that the 60D is splash and dust resistant, while the A5100 does not feature any corresponding weather-sealing.